w3c/wai-arrm/content/decision-tree.md

 *   Design lo-fidelity wireframes and structural decisions related to templates, data visualizations, etc.,
 *   Making decisions related to UI component interactions and product features,
 *   Define general page regions such as header, navigation, footer, etc.,
-*   Improving interactions based on usability testing with users with disabilities,
+*   Improving interactions based on usability testing with users with disabilities.

 **UX Design as Primary Owner**